onrdmr/2D-lidar-RCnn-Ros/README.md

-*Bu branch simülasyon modelleme branchıdır.
-Eğitilen model ile ilgili notebook model dosyasındandır.*
+*This branch is about simulation modelling.
+Trained model is in model branch.*

 # 2D-lidar-RCnn-Ros
 	sudo apt install ros-noetic-*